-Currently, the one of the only clickable URLs that you can put in Instagram is in your Bio Link.
+Currently, the only clickable URLs that you can put on Instagram is in your Bio Link.

-However, your Bio Link is not something set in stone so you can always change it to support your latest or marketing endeavor.
+However, your bio link is not something set in stone so you can always change it to support your latest social media marketing endeavors.

 For example, TOMs links back to a story section on their site.